Budapest: The Best of Hungary

 Rick: This is deep!

 We emerge near Budapest's Great Indoor Market Hall — another souvenir from the party of 1896.
-The ground floor is a commotion of produce stands, butcher stalls, peppers and spices.
+The ground floor is a commotion of produce stands, butcher stalls, peppers, and spices.

-Rick: Ah, there's paprika everywhere
+Rick: Ah, there's paprika everywhere!

 Rick: Hmm, sweet!

-Peter: You want to try some?
+Péter: You want to try some?

-Peter: Ah, that's my favorite.
+Péter: Ah, that's my favorite, Rick.

 Rick: It's a plate of pickled peppers here.
-Look at this.
-Now this is pickled pepper filled with kraut?
+Look at this!
+Now this is pickled pepper filled with…kraut?

-Rick: That's strong!
-How do you say strong?
+Rick: Mmm!
+That is…strong!
+How do you say "strong"?